thinkclay/Tome/app/content/01_who.md

 Where go really shine is web API's, systems and IoT development.
 The standard library (aka `stdlib`) is incredibly small and provides you with most of the bare-bones functionality that you need to support applications across multiple systems.
 When it comes to speed, very few languages can outperform go, and the ones that can have a much higher learning curve.

-> If I could only use one language from this point on, it would be Go.
+> If I could only use one language for the rest of my life, I would use Go.

 I picked up Go and started building my first Go application in a matter of minutes.
 This is not a reflection on some super power or skills on my part, but rather the simplicity of the language itself.
 Not only that, but because so much of the type checking and formatting is enforced by the toolchain, I felt confident as a total noob, that I was still writing **good, clean, code**.
 If you already have a strong background in Computer Science, then you will learn go incredibly fast.
 Memory management is pretty much done for you, so the only bits you really need to understand there are when to call pointers or pass by value.
 The lexicon of the language is terse so if you have already worked with C or some derivative, than you will rarely find yourself searching for syntax examples.